dhowai/portfolio-5-electric-axles/README.md

 -   Users who have items in their basket who then log out lose their items in their basket.
 -   Due to the different sizes of the product images used, in the all products view, the images of the different items don't quite match up.
+-   After completing the newsletter form the users email remains in the field, until the user refreshes the page.
+-   Hompage images are too large and user might not know of content below.
+Images on change moves the whole page.

 # Deployment